Petition calling for Dambuster to be knighted to be handed to Downing Street

 Mr Johnson is one of only two survivors to take part in the bombing raids on the Mohne, Eder and Sorpe dams.
 The other is Canadian former front gunner Fred Sutherland.

-The petition will be delivered to Downing Street at midday on Thursday, with those involved starting out at the Bomber Command Memorial in Green Park at 10.30am.
+The petition will be delivered to Downing Street at midday with those involved starting out at the Bomber Command Memorial in Green Park at 11am.